FiliTol/FiliTol.github.io/_posts/2024-07-15-the-baseline.md

 baseline a bit ahead, and sometimes mean inverting a trend.
-Society can understand the importance of preventing overfishing just like individuals can understand the importance of preventing privacy losses and do something about it.
+Society can understand the importance of preventing overfishing just like individuals can understand the importance of preventing privacy losses.

+And possibly do something about it.

 > *Civilization is the progress toward a society of privacy.
 > The savage’s whole existence is public, ruled by the laws